 If the DEA presents an administrative search warrant to conduct a DEA audit or inspection, the registrant must comply.
 Refusal to comply is grounds for arrest.
 If you receive a DEA administrative search warrant, you should contact our attorneys immediately.
 Our attorneys are experienced in handling DEA investigations and enforcement actions and can give you immediate advice to help protect you, your practice, and your DEA registration.

-There are several reasons why a DEA registrant might refuse to give informed consent even though the DEA will likely obtain an administrative search warrant.
-First, the DEA conducts inspections without warning, and the DEA registrant may wish to contact an attorney before the search or DEA audit begins.
+There are several reasons why a registrant might refuse to give informed consent even though the DEA will likely obtain an administrative search warrant.
+First, the DEA conducts inspections without warning, and the DEA registrant may wish to contact an attorney before the search or audit begins.
 We strongly advise that registrants who receive an administrative subpoena or DEA Form 82 contact our attorneys immediately.
 We can help determine a registrant should give informed consent for a DEA inspection.
 If the DEA presents an administrative search warrant and the DEA investigation is already underway, our attorneys can help ensure that the DEA does not exceed the scope of the warrant.
 Additionally, we can assist in identifying areas of concern and help present your practice in the best possible light before the DEA.

 An administrative search warrant does not give the DEA authority to inspect everything within the practice.
 The statute limits what the DEA can inspect; however, a recent court decision expanded the scope to include patient records.
-As of the time of writing, the case is pending appeal; therefore, it is unclear whether the DEA has authority to inspect patient records under an administrative search warrant.
+As of the time of writing, the case is pending appeal; therefore, it is unclear whether the DEA has the authority to inspect patient records under an administrative search warrant.
 The DEA may attempt to interview you or your staff.
 Any information offered to the DEA may be used against you in an administrative or criminal proceeding.
 Therefore, we strongly advise that you contact our attorneys before speaking with the DEA.
 We can help ensure that your rights are protected and that the DEA does not exceed the scope of their search warrant or their powers under a DEA Form 82 inspection.

-Following a DEA audit, if noncompliance is found, the DEA will issue a DEA audit report detailing issues considered to be noncompliant with the Controlled Substances Act (CSA).
+Following a DEA audit, if noncompliance is found, the DEA will issue an audit report detailing issues considered to be noncompliant with the Controlled Substances Act (CSA).
 If noncompliance with the CSA is found, the DEA may refer the matter to the Department of Justice (DOJ) for criminal prosecution and/or make take administrative action against the practitioner’s or facility’s DEA registration.